Report all of your credit, debit card or cash sales income to HMRC using the Card Transaction Programme.

 - Read the interest table.

 - Apply the correct interest to liability calculated in step 1

-If HMRC think the penalty applied is too low they may need to carry out a further check of your tax affairs.
-For example, HMRC may find it difficult to accept, without further enquiry, that someone in business for many years, earning significant amounts without telling HMRC, hasn’t done this deliberately.
+If HMRC thinks the penalty applied is too low they may need to carry out a further check of your tax affairs.
+For example, HMRC may find it difficult to accept, without further enquiry, that someone in business for many years, earning significant amounts without telling HMRC, has not done this deliberately.